DrSebastianK/langchain-chainlit-docker-deployment/README.md

 - Containerize the app using Docker
 - Deployment on Google Cloud using [Cloud Run](https://cloud.google.com/sdk/gcloud/reference/run/deploy)

-This repo contains an `main.py` file which has a code for a chatbot implementation for having conversation with CSV file.
+This repo contains a `main.py` file which has a code for a chatbot implementation for having conversation with CSV file.

 ## 💻 Running Locally